Detroit/Hamtramck Assembly

-It replaced GM's Detroit Assembly on Clark Avenue, south of Michigan Avenue (U.S. Route 12) in Detroit which was the main facility for all Cadillacs starting in 1921.
-It is about one mile west of the former Packard Automotive Plant.

-The plant builds vehicles for GM's Chevrolet, GMC and Cadillac divisions and had approximately 1,800 hourly and salaried employees in early 2017, and 924 in late 2022.
+The new plant replaced GM's Detroit Assembly, which had been the primary facility for all Cadillacs starting in 1921.
+The new factory officially produced its first vehicle on 4 February 1985, a Cadillac Eldorado.
+Over the next 35 years it built vehicles for GM's Chevrolet, GMC and Cadillac divisions, originally known as "BOC" for Buick/Oldsmobile/Cadillac, but two of those nameplates have since been discontinued.
+In early 2017 it had approximately 1,800 hourly and salaried employees, and 924 in late 2022.
 Since opening in 1985, more than 4 million vehicles have been built at the plant.

-As of May 2020, the plant is being retooled to produce electric vehicles, including the all-new GMC Hummer EV.
+As of May 2020, the plant is being retooled to produce electric vehicles, and took the name Factory Zero as part of this rebuilding.
+The first vehicle rolled off the new line on 17 December 2021, a GMC Hummer EV.